pelu97/simplified_c_compiler/README.md

 The same follows for the other folders.

+Each of the analysis modules identifies errors in the input code related to its type.
+The lexical analysis identifies lexical erros and so on.

 ### Lexical
 The lexical analysis parses the source file and breaks it into tokens.
 It was built using `flex`.